Variable Clustering via Distributionally Robust Nodewise Regression: Distributionally Robust Nodewise Regression

-Notice that this discrepancy function is the squared Wasserstein distance of order two; it can be extended to any lower semi-continuous function $c$ such that $c(u,u)=0$ for every $u\in\bbR^m$.
-As long as $c^{1/\rho}$ is a metric for some $\rho>1$, $\cD^{1/\rho}(\bbP, \bbQ)$ is also a metric \citep{Villani2009}.
+The infimum is taken over all couplings between $\bbP$ and $\bbQ$.
+This discrepancy function is the squared Wasserstein distance of order two; it can be extended to any lower semi-continuous function $c$ such that $c(u,u)=0$ for every $u\in\mathbb{R}^m$.
+As long as $c^{1/\rho}$ is a metric for some $\rho>1$, $\cD^{1/\rho}(\bbP, \bbQ)$ is also a metric~\citep{Villani2009}.

 Recall that our original goal is to solve \eqref{eq:classical_nodewise_regression}, which is the expected loss under the true distribution.
 The plug-in method, i.e., optimizing \eqref{eq:classical_nodewise_regression} under $\bbP_n$ generally yields unfavorable results that are poor out-of-sample, or under the true distribution $\bbP^*$.
 However, we cannot observe $\bbP^*$ but can only access the empirical distribution $\bbP_n$ inferred from the observations.
 The DRO approach is to postulate that $\bbP^*$ lies somewhere close to $\bbP_n$, e.g., within a region of radius $\delta$ around $\bbP_n$, leading to the following problem: